-Over 70,000 vehicles negotiate the Polwarth roundabout every week.
+Some 65,000 - 70,000 vehicles negotiate the area of the Polwarth roundabout every week.
 Over a typical day, some 7,000 crossings are made by pavement users in the area of the roundabout, supported only by one ageing zebra crossing and two pedestrian islands.
 Residents have voiced their concerns over several years about the risks they face when shopping, going to work or college, or using the services of Polwarth's 'local centre'.
 They aspire to be active travellers but multiple hazards and obstacles lie in their way.